dotnet/orleans/Getting-Started-With-Orleans/Grain-Persistence.md

 1. Allow different grain types to use different types of storage providers (e.g., one uses Azure table, and one uses SQL Azure) or the same type of storage provider but with different configurations (e.g., both use Azure table, but one uses storage account #1 and one uses storage account #2)
 2. Allow configuration of a storage provider instance to be swapped (e.g., Dev-Test-Prod) with just config file changes, and no code changes required.
 3. Provide a framework to allow additional storage providers to be written later, either by the Orleans team or others.
-4. Provide a minimal set of production-grade storage providers, both to demonstrate viability of the storage provider framework, and cover common storage types that will be used by a majority of users.
-Phase 1 will ship with a non-persistent in-memory store for developer testing scenarios, and a persistent unsharded Azure table storage provider.
+4. Provide a minimal set of production-grade storage providers
 5. Storage providers have complete control over how they store grain state data in persistent backing store.
 Corollary: Orleans is not providing a comprehensive ORM storage solution, but allows custom storage providers to support specific ORM requirements as and when required.

 ## Grain Persistence API